 Lion’s Near-Death Story

-During the summer of 1978, I was working as a traveling salesman.
-I drove through cities and towns in the southwestern states, selling jewelry and giftware to stores along the way.
+During the summer of 1978, at the age of 26, I was working as a traveling salesman.
+I drove through cities and towns in the southwestern states selling jewelry and giftware to stores along the way.

 I had just completed a productive week in Las Vegas, where I made many sales.
 I was feeling good.
 My next destination was Los Angeles, just a few hours away.